ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/new-relic-integration.md

 ---
 layout: classic-docs
-title: New Relic APM in your Load Impact Test
+title: New Relic APM in your LoadImpact Test
-description: Load Impact's integration with New Relic allows you to view data from New Relic's APM.
+description: LoadImpact's integration with New Relic allows you to view data from New Relic's APM.
 categories: [monitoring-agents]
 order: 2
 redirect_from: /knowledgebase/articles/752553-monitoring-new-relic-metrics-while-running-a-load